awsdocs/aws-doc-sdk-examples/ruby/example_code/iam/README.md

-# AWS SDK for Ruby code examples for AWS IAM
+# AWS SDK for Ruby code examples for IAM

 ## Purpose
 This folder contains code examples that demonstrate how to use the AWS SDK for